RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/measuring.md

 # Measuring
 {:.no_toc}

-In Seasons 1.2 we added a measurement tool support to aid in getting information about your farm and the objects on it.

-The Wopstr M420 is a measurement handtool, created specifically for Seasons.
-It is available in the shop under the 'Misc' category and sells for 3500 euros.
+The MT 9 is a measurement handtool and is available in the shop under the 'Misc' category for 3500 euros.
 It is a very magical device, that can measure a wide varierty of objects and metrics.

 * TOC
 {:toc}